QBugs/qsmells-study-data/subjects/data/FILE-SPECS.md

 ## [`data/subjects.csv`](data/subjects.csv)

-Set of quantum programs / algorithms from the [Qiskit framework](https://github.com/Qiskit) and from O'Reilly's book [Programming Quantum Computers](https://github.com/oreilly-qc/oreilly-qc.github.io/tree/master/samples/Qiskit).
+Set of quantum programs / algorithms from the [Qiskit framework](https://github.com/Qiskit).

 - `origin`: name of the source
   * factor, i.e., "qiskit" or oreilly-qc